beehive-lab/TornadoVM/docs/source/ide-integration.rst

 a.
 In the **Project** tab:

-   - The *SDK* uses a valid Java version (e.g., OpenJDK 21, GraalVM JDK 21, etc.).
+   - The *SDK* uses a valid Java version (e.g. OpenJDK 21, GraalVM JDK 21, etc.).
-   - The *Language level* is set to match the Java version (e.g., Java 21).
+   - The *Language level* is set to match the Java version (e.g. Java 21).

 b.
 In the **Modules** tab:

-   - Ensure that the *Language level* of every module matches the project level (e.g., Java 21).
+   - Ensure that the *Language level* of every module matches the project level (e.g. Java 21).

 Configuring the TornadoVM Utilities
 ===================================